LYMPHOMA & DISABILITY BENEFITS

 YOU ONLY PAY ATTORNEY FEES IF YOU WIN YOUR BENEFITS

-The SSA has capped attorney fees in Social Security cases at 25% of your past due or back benefit or $7200, which ever amount is less.
+The SSA has capped attorney fees in Social Security cases at 25% of your past due benefit or $7200, which ever amount is less.
 This is the most your attorney can charge you if your case is won at the hearing level or below.

 For example, if your attorney wins your SSDI case and your back benefit is $10,000, then the attorney fee will be 25% of the back benefit, or $2500.
-In such a case, you would not pay the $7200 cap.
+In such a case, you would not pay the cap.
 Instead, the attorney fee is 25% of the back benefit, which is less than the cap.
 This is what happens in most SSDI and SSI cases.

 In another example, if you attorney wins your SSDI case and your back benefit is $100,000, the attorney fee is not $25,000, which is 25% of the back benefit.
-Instead, the attorney fee would be $7200.
-Because $7200 is the most your attorney can charge you after winning your case at the hearing level or below.
-That is true even if 25% is higher than the $7200 cap.
+Instead, the attorney fee would be the cap.
+The cap is $7200.
+But it is going up to $9200 in November 2024.
+The cap is the most your attorney can charge you after winning your case at the hearing level or below.
+That is true even if 25% is higher than the cap.

 Additionally, your attorney can only charge an attorney fee if they win your case.
 In other words, if you do not win your benefits, then you do not pay an attorney fee.
 This means that your attorney has worked for up to two years on your case for free.
 So, if you don’t get benefits, your attorney doesn’t get paid.
 Obviously, your attorney has a good incentive to win your case.
-This type of attorney fee is known as a contingency fee, because the attorney must win your case to be paid.

 IS IT WORTH THE ATTORNEY FEE TO HIRE AN SSD LAWYER?